Idaho Counseling License Requirements

 Advanced Certified Alcohol and Drug Counselor (ACADC)

-The Idaho Board of Alcohol and Drug Counselor Certification issues three certifications to substance abuse counseling professionals: Idaho Student of Addiction Studies (ISAS), which is a temporary, trainee certification; Certified Alcohol and Drug Counselor (CADC); and Advanced Certified Alcohol and Drug Counselor (ACADC).
-ISASs provide screening, referral, and addiction education services under the supervision of an approved substance abuse professional; CADCs provide a wider range of assessment, treatment planning, and service coordination services under the supervision of an approved supervisor; and ACADCs can provide independent screening, assessment, treatment planning, and counseling services.
-To be eligible for certification, ISAS applicants must have 21 college credits in substance abuse areas, CADC applicants must have at least an associate’s degree, and ACADCs must have a master’s degree in a clinical behavioral science field.
-Certification is required for those who work in publicly-funded organization, although other mental health professionals, such as LPCs and LMFTs, are also considered to be Qualified Substance Use Disorders Professionals (QSUDPs) and are able to provide substance abuse counseling if they have appropriate training.
-Applicants who do not already have a QSUDP credential can become certified by following these steps:
+The Idaho Board of Alcohol and Drug Counselor Certification (IBADCC) issues three certifications to substance abuse counseling professionals: Substance Use Disorder Associate (SUDA), which is a temporary, trainee certification; Certified Alcohol and Drug Counselor (CADC); and Advanced Certified Alcohol and Drug Counselor (ACADC).
+SUDAs provide screening, referral, and addiction education services under the supervision of an approved substance abuse professional; CADCs provide a wider range of assessment, treatment planning, and service coordination services under the supervision of an approved clinical supervisor; and ACADCs can provide independent screening, assessment, treatment planning, and counseling services.
+To be eligible for certification, SUDA applicants must have 21 college credits in substance abuse areas, CADC applicants must have a bachelor’s degree in a behavioral science field, and ACADCs must have a master’s degree in a clinical behavioral science field.
+Certification is required for those who work in publicly-funded organizations, although other mental health professionals, such as LPCs and LMFTs, are also considered to be Qualified Substance Use Disorders Professionals (QSUDPs) and are able to provide substance abuse counseling if they have appropriate training.
+Applicants who are not already QSUDPs can become certified by following these steps:

 - Complete training in ethical responsibilities for substance abuse counselors.

-- Apply for certification and permission to take the required exam.
+- Apply for certification and permission to take the exam.

-- Pass the required exam (the Board ISAS exam for ISAS applicants; the IC&RC Alcohol and Drug Counselor Exam for CADC applicants; and the Advanced Alcohol and Drug Counselor exam of ACADC applicants).
+- Pass the required exam (the IBADCC exam for SUDA applicants; the IC&RC Alcohol and Drug Counselor Exam for CADC applicants; and the Advanced Alcohol and Drug Counselor Exam (AADC) for ACADC applicants).

 - Receive your certification.